Epidemic Management and Control Through Risk-Dependent Individual Contact Interventions: Results

-In the idealized case with full user base coverage ($\tilde N/N=100\%$), the epidemic is more strongly suppressed with the network DA interventions than in the lockdown scenario, with 50--70\% fewer cumulative deaths (Fig.~\ref{f:intervention_u100}).
+In the idealized but unrealistic case with full user base coverage ($\tilde N/N=100\%$), the epidemic is more strongly suppressed with the network DA interventions than in the lockdown scenario, with 50--70\% fewer cumulative deaths (Fig.~\ref{f:intervention_u100}).
 However, whereas in the lockdown scenario the entire population has reduced contacts, with network DA only a small fraction of the population self-isolates.
 The self-isolation fraction has an initial peak of 15--17\% for about a week and then falls quickly to 5--10\%, with damped relaxation oscillations over several weeks in the case with lower test rates ($f=5\%$); 50\% of those who isolate do so for 7 days or less, and 90\% for 14 days or less.
 That is, in this idealized case, risk-tailored self-isolation achieves effective epidemic control with isolation of only a small fraction of the population at a time.
-For comparison, TTI with 100\% compliance also achieves epidemic control; however, at the test rate $f=5\%$, cumulative deaths are 3 times higher than with network DA because TTI misses more infections than network DA.
+Network DA does not squash daily infections to zero, because the classification threshold $c_I$ was chosen as a compromise between wanting a reliable classification with a high TPR while avoiding isolation of a too large fraction of the population with a too high PPF (Fig.~$\ref{f:ROC_curves}$).
+For comparison, TTI with 100\% compliance does not achieve epidemic control at a test rate $f=1\%$; at a test rate $f=5\%$, cumulative deaths are 3 times higher than with network DA because TTI misses more infections than network DA.
 At the test rate $f=25\%$, the cumulative death rate with TTI is comparable to or lower than with network DA, but at the expense of a 2--5 times higher isolated fraction of the population.
-Whereas the performance of TTI is strongly test-rate dependent, that of network DA is less sensitive to test rate, and it is always more efficient to TTI.
+Whereas the performance of TTI is strongly test-rate dependent, that of network DA is less sensitive to test rate, and it is always more efficient than TTI.